openebs-archive/openebs-docs/docs/namespace.md

 sidebar_label: Customizing Namespace
 ---

 OpenEBS is usually deployed in the *default* namespace.
 You can deploy OpenEBS in another namespace  other than the *default* namespace.
-To customize namespace to *openebs* instead of *default*,  you must change all the namespaces in the *openebs-operator.yaml* file to *openebs*.
+For example, you can customize namespace to *openebs* instead of *default*, in the *openebs-operator.yaml* file.

 1. Create a namespace as in the following example i.e., modify *name:* to *openebs*.